ltu-ros/grid_follow/README.md

   3. Add your code to the `gridCallback` function in `grid_follow.cpp`

-## Hints / Algorithm Design
+## Hints / Suggested Algorithm Design

-Below is an example algorithm that can be used to solve this task.
+Below is an example algorithm that can be used to solve this task. *Note that you do not have to solve the problem this way and may use any algorithm you like*

 ![algorithm](img/algorithm.png)